pennhanlee/tp/docs/DeveloperGuide.md

 * [**`Storage`**](#storage-component): Reads data from, and writes data to, the hard disk.
 * [**`Algo`**](#algo-component): The algorithms used in the App.

-Each of the five components,
+UI, Logic, Model and Algo components,

 * defines its *API* in an `interface` with the same name as the Component.
 * exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API `interface` mentioned in the previous point.